Yubyf/QuoteLockX/README.md

-# QuoteLock
+# QuoteLockX

-This fork will be continuously maintained as the [original repository](https://github.com/apsun/QuoteLock) is no longer maintained and has been archived.
+This new fork will be continuously maintained as the original [QuoteLock](https://github.com/apsun/QuoteLock) is no longer maintained and has been archived.

 ## Features